hbctraining/scRNA-seq/lessons/QC_bad_data.md

 ## UMI counts per cell

-The UMI counts per cell should be generally above 500, although usable, it's still low if between 500-1000 counts.
-If UMIs per cell is 500-1000 counts, then the cells probably should have been sequenced more deeply.
-The threshold of 500 was given in the `params`, and this is represented by the vertical dashed line in the plots.

 The number of UMIs per cell tends to be very low for the Unsorted sample (yellow).
 The other samples have good numbers of UMIs per cell, indicating a problem only with the Unsorted sample.
 Using this cutoff, we will lose the majority of the Unsorted cells.

 <img src="../img/sc_qc_umisPerCell.png" width="500">